Elinor Florence, Author

 Then I unpack my ornaments, all carefully sorted and labelled.
 As I unpack each one, I’m usually overwhelmed with memories.

-Traditional tree ornament snowman
+vintage tree ornament snowman with polka dotted cap

 Back in 1983, when I was working at the Red Deer Advocate newspaper and had just given birth to my first baby, a reader sent me this ornament, handmade from an eggshell.
 It’s one of my favourites!